 What Does Soul Searching Mean?
 (Definition)

-To put it simply, soul searching is the quest to answer life’s problems and questions.
-When most people refer to ‘soul searching,’ they are talking about uncovering truth and happiness by questioning our thoughts, habits, and motivations.
-But soul searching also has a deeper meaning.
-At its core, soul searching is a return to the center of your being.
-Quite literally, it is a journey to find your Soul or True Nature; it is a spiritual path.
+At its core, soul searching is a desire to return to the center of your being.
+Quite literally, it is a journey to find your Soul and reconnect with your True Nature.
+In other words, it is a spiritual path.
 And usually, it marks the beginning of the spiritual awakening journey.

 Why Soul Loss is the Root Cause of Soul Searching